ialbluwi/11102-f25/lessons/passwords.md

 {: .highlight-title }
 > 💡 **INFO**
 >
 > This idea is often referred to as `xkcd` password generation, as it is inspired by a famous [xkcd cartoon](https://xkcd.com/936/).
-There is even a python library named `xkcdpass` that you can install and import to generate passwords this way! (don't be afraid to read the [documentation](https://pypi.org/project/xkcdpass/)!)
+There is even a Python library named `xkcdpass` that you can install and import to generate passwords this way! (don't be afraid to read the [documentation](https://pypi.org/project/xkcdpass/)!)

 ## Storing Passwords